datacarpentry/openrefine-socialsci/episodes/02-working-with-openrefine.md

 ## Creating a new OpenRefine project

-You can start the OpenRefine program by double-clicking on the openrefine.exe file (or google-refine.exe if using an older version).
+In Windows, you can start the OpenRefine program by double-clicking on the openrefine.exe file (or google-refine.exe if using an older version).
 Java services will start automatically on your machine, and OpenRefine will open in your browser.
+On a Mac, OpenRefine can be launched from your Applications folder.
 If you are using Linux, you will need to navigate to your OpenRefine directory in the command line and run `./refine`.

 OpenRefine can import a variety of file types, including tab separated (`tsv`), comma separated (`csv`), Excel (`xls`, `xlsx`), JSON, XML, RDF as XML, Google Spreadsheets.
 See the [OpenRefine Importers page](https://github.com/OpenRefine/OpenRefine/wiki/Importers) for more information.